MatteoBre/AND_clinical_trials/README.md

 After downloading this .zip archive, you have to extract its content in the folder called "AllPublicXmL".
 You should then have an hierarchy like "AllPublicXML -> NTC0000xxx -> NCT00000102.xml".

+You will need to download the text categorization library, here's the link: <https://lexsrv2.nlm.nih.gov/LexSysGroup/Projects/tc/2011/release/tc2011.tgz>.
+Extract it and place the "tc2011/data" folder in "src/java_libraries".

+Another thing to do is to write the path to the bin folder of your java (eg. C:\Program Files\Java\jdk-11.0.1\bin).

-After doing that you can execute the .ipynb file using jupyter notebook (available in the Anaconda distribution).
+After doing that you can execute the .ipynb files using jupyter notebook (available in the Anaconda distribution).

 ## Components